Baryonic Imprints on DM Halos: Population Statistics from Dwarf Galaxies to Galaxy Clusters: Kllr Statistics of TNG Halo Populations

 The mass-dependent slopes in the DMO runs, shown in the lower middle panel of Figure~ \ref{fig:c200c_summary}, are remarkably close to a constant value of $\alpha = -0.1$ and are consistent with previous DMO analyses which found values ranging from $\alpha \in [-0.08, -0.12]$ \citep[\eg][]{Bullock2001Concentrations, Neto2007Concentration, Duffy2008Concentration, Bhattacharya2013Concentrations, Klypin2016Concentrations, Child2018ConcentratioMassRelation}.
 The FP slopes vary more dramatically, and also show a zero-crossing corresponding to a local-maxima in the mean relation near $\Mtwohc = 5 \times 10^{11}\msol$.
 For cluster-scales, the slope tends toward $\alpha = -0.05$ and is larger than the DMO counterpart --- both features are consistent with previous findings \citep{Henson2017BaryonEffectsBM}.
 Work by \citet{Ragagnin2019HaloConcentration} found $\alpha \approx -0.12$ for a suite of hydrodynamics simulations, but they fit a single power law to about four decades in halo mass.

 The population intrinsic scatter, shown in the bottom panel of Figure~\ref{fig:c200c_summary}, is relatively constant at $\sim 25\%$ for $\Mtwohc > 10^{12} \msol$ with the FP runs showing slightly lower scatter.
 This weak or nonexistent trend of the scatter over this mass range agrees with previous predictions \citep{Neto2007Concentration, Diemer2015Concentration}, though our scatter estimate of $\sim 25\%$ is lower compared to previous estimates of $32 - 36\%$ \citep[\eg][]{Bullock2001Concentrations, Wechsler2002Concentrations, Neto2007Concentration, Duffy2008Concentration, Bhattacharya2013Concentrations, Diemer2015Concentration}.
-However, these works find that a re-analysis using just \textit{relaxed} halos obtains estimates of scatter around $20 - 25\%$.
-Similarly, if we forego the $3\sigma$ outlier filtering step in our analysis then our scatter increases to $30\%$, in better agreement with fiducial estimates using all available halos.
+However, these works find that a re-analysis using just \textit{relaxed} haloes obtains estimates of scatter around $20 - 25\%$.
+Similarly, if we forego the $3\sigma$ outlier filtering step in our analysis then our scatter increases to $30\%$, in better agreement with fiducial estimates using all available haloes.
 Note that the filtering steps changes the mean relation and the slopes by less than $1\%$.

 The scatter also has a significant, mass-dependent increase below $\Mtwohc < 10^{11} \msol$, caused by the tail to high $\ctwohc$.
-This tail is almost entirely accounted for by low-mass halos that reside near more massive halos and have had their DM phase-space altered via strong tidal interactions with these massive neighbors \citep[see Figure 6 in][]{Mansfield2020AssemblyBias}.
-We have confirmed that removing such halos subdues the increase in the scatter at low masses seen in $\ctwohc$ \textit{and} in $\sigmaDM$.
+This tail is almost entirely accounted for by low-mass haloes that reside near more massive haloes and have had their DM phase-space altered via strong tidal interactions with these massive neighbors \citep[see Figure 6 in][]{Mansfield2020AssemblyBias}.
+We have confirmed that removing such haloes subdues the increase in the scatter at low masses seen in $\ctwohc$ \textit{and} in $\sigmaDM$.